NATIONAL CREAM PUFF DAY

 Depending on your resolution status, you may do the following:

-- While innocently visiting the bakery, buy cream puffs and eat them.
+- Visiting the bakery and buy cream puffs.
+Then, eat them.

 - Make cream puffs using the recipe below.
 Eat them.

 - Stare longingly at said cream puffs in bakery case or recipe.
-Eat them anyway.
+Buy some and eat them anyway.

 - Cream puffs?
 No idea, the tray was empty when I got here.